reduxjs/reselect/README.md

 > If you create selectors using `createSelector` make sure the objects in your store are immutable.
 > See [here](#createselectorinputselectors-resultfn)

-### How do I create a selector that takes an argument?
+### Q: How do I create a selector that takes an argument?

-Creating a factory function may be helpful:
+A: Creating a factory function may be helpful:

 ```js
 const expensiveItemSelectorFactory = minValue => {